leyuwei/InfoInspector/README.md

 # InfoInspector
-An Offline Android Information Finder based on Excel Files Provided.
+An Offline Android Information Finder based on the Provided Excel Files.

 ## Introduction